mountainmochi/Data_Science_Portfolio/README.md

 # Data Science Portfolio

 Welcome to my Data Science Portfolio.
-This collection showcases a curated selection of projects and presentations, offering a glimpse into my expertise in data science, machine learning, and natural language processing.
+This portfolio showcases a comprehensive collection of projects and presentations, each reflecting my expertise in data science, machine learning, and natural language processing.

-The portfolio encompasses a diverse array of domains, demonstrating my adeptness in applying cutting-edge techniques and tools.
-In cases where project materials like data are absent, it's often due to file size limitations or privacy considerations.
+Spanning across multiple domains, the portfolio encompasses a diverse array of domains, demonstrating my adeptness in applying cutting-edge techniques and tools.
+In cases where project materials like data are absent, it is often due to file size limitations or privacy considerations.

-I invite you to delve into these projects, each providing valuable insights into the realm of data science and underscoring my capabilities.
-Should you have any inquiries or potential collaborations, please feel free to reach out to me at kimhyojun@uchicago.edu.
+Delving into these projects will reveal the depth and breadth of advanced data science skills.
+For any inquiries or collaboration opportunities, please feel free to contact me at kimhyojun@uchicago.edu.

 ---